infinum/ios-viper-xcode-templates/README.md

 ### Common

-Used for all common utility and view components grouped in sub folders.
+Used for all common utility and view components grouped in subfolders.
 Some common cases for these groups are _Analytics_, _Constants_, _Extensions_, _Protocols_, _Views_, _Networking_, etc. Also here is where we always have a _VIPER_ subfolder which contains the base VIPER protocols and classes.

 ### Resources